Wimborne Minster: Wimborne Cottage Hospital

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from Rowridge transmitting station and the local relay transmitter in Winterborne Stickland.
+BBC West and ITV West Country can also be received from the Mendip transmitting station.

+The town's local radio stations are BBC Radio Solent on 96.1 FM, Heart South on 102.3 FM, Nation Radio South Coast on 106.6 FM, Greatest Hits Radio South on 105.8 FM and Radio Wimborne, a community radio station that broadcast on 94.6 FM.

+Local newspapers that served the town are the Dorset Echo and Bournemouth Daily Echo.

 Clubs

 The local football club Wimborne Town F.C. play in the Southern Football League.

 In rugby union, Wimborne R.F.C. has been in existence in its present form since 1950 and is based in Leigh Park, Gordon Road on the eastern side of the town.

 Cricket has been played in Wimborne since at least 1793, when the club was known as Hanham's Cricket Club, playing on the green in the centre of town from 1860.
 In 2010, the club moved to its new ground at The Leaze as part of the planning application which allowed Waitrose to build a new supermarket on the site of the original Wimborne Cricket Club.
 The club's 4 adult teams play in the Dorset Cricket League and the 1st XI have won the Dorset Premier League title in 1997, 2012, 2016 and 2018.
 Dorset County Cricket Club played home matches at Wimborne sporadically from the 1957 until 1979 before returning in 2018 to Wimborne's current ground at The Leaze.